GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 This change limits access to extension resources to specific sites/extensions.
-Instead of providing a list of files, you now provide a list of objects, each of which can map to a set of resources to a set of URLs and extension IDs:
+Instead of providing a list of files, you now provide a list of objects, each of which can map to a set of resources to a set of URLs or extension IDs:

 {% Columns %}
 ```json